The role of FDI in the development of Singapore

 The rapid economic development of the NIEs (Hongkong, Singapore, South Korea, and Taiwan) over the past three decades has necessitated the utilisation of external resources, principally foreign capital.[1]
 Without such resources, industrialisation and development on the scale undertaken could simply not have occurred.
 These external capital resources have taken the form of aid, grants, borrowing, and direct foreign investment (FDI).

-Of the NIEs that have taken conscious control of the national economy -- which is to say, all of them with the exception of Hongkong -- only Singapore chose to use FDI as its principal source of external capital.
+Of the NIEs that have taken conscious control of the national economy – which is to say, all of them with the exception of Hongkong – only Singapore chose to use FDI as its principal source of external capital.
 Taiwan and South Korea, by stark contrast, chose a completely opposing route and in the main relied upon external borrowings and aid to support their developmental agendas.
-Consequently, 'technological deepening' and innovation is now far more apparent in Taiwan and South Korea.
-These two economies have retained control of investments and developed the skills and infrastructure to innovate.

 This ability to innovate is crucial to an economies ability to extract rents from the market for new products.
 Because Singapore’s export economy is dominated by non-Singaporean transnational corporations (TNCs) who have not been burdened with the need to directly share their technologies, Singapore’s capability to innovate is said to be much less than that now displayed by Taiwan and South Korea.

-This essay shall briefly discuss the role that FDI has played in Singapore's economic development, in particular in relation to 'technological deepening' and technological innovation.
-The FDI policies of Singapore shall be compared with those of the other developmental NIEs, South Korea and Taiwan, before moving onto a discussion of FDI's important role in technology transfer.
-An overview of Singapore's contemporary development history shall be given, and the implications of its pro-FDI policies described.
+I shall briefly discuss the role that FDI has played in Singapore’s economic development, in particular in relation to ‘technological deepening’ and technological innovation.
+The FDI policies of Singapore shall be compared with those of the other developmental NIEs, South Korea and Taiwan, before moving onto a discussion of FDI’s important role in technology transfer.
+An overview of Singapore’s contemporary development history shall be given, and the implications of its pro-FDI policies described.

 FDI’s role in the NIEs